 When I was single, I ate a lot of “cheese” type sandwiches.
-Not necessarily grilled but cheese was involved.
+Not necessarily grilled but lots of cheese was involved.
 It was easier to cut a slab of cheese and stick it on some good bread, instead of hauling out a pan or two to make a meal.
 I have been dreaming about this Grilled Ham and Cheese with Rosemary Mayo sandwich ever since I had some rosemary cured ham a while back.
 I just never had the chance to indulge.

 Now, I am not single, but Lenny was traveling this week, so I took advantage and slipped into my old ways of eating.
 Though I did toss in some healthy chickpeas and kale one night.
-The real thinking was that I was going to go a bit crazy as we are going to go back to our new found way of eating, which we still need to share with you.
+The real thinking was that I was going to go a bit crazy as we are going to go back to our newfound way of eating, which we still need to share with you.
 While I was strolling the grocery aisles this week, I went a bit crazy by tossing a big loaf of sweet batard into the cart as well as two kinds of cheddar and ham.
 Items that hardly ever see the likes of our kitchen let alone my stomach.

 I couldn’t find that beloved rosemary cured ham, so I had the genius idea of making rosemary mayo.
-I love mayo with cheese, especially cheddar cheese, it reminds me a babysitter I had when I was a wee one.
-She would slather white bread with mayo and what I thought was cheddar cheese, it was really probably American or Velveeta, after all I am a product of the late 60’s.
+I love mayo with cheese, especially cheddar cheese, it reminds me of a babysitter I had when I was a wee one.
+She would slather the white bread with mayo and what I thought was cheddar cheese, it was really probably American or Velveeta, after all, I am a product of the late ’60s.
 I do love that squishy white bread with a slathering of mayo!
 My ultimate grilled cheese is just perfect, thick slices of bread, slathered with rosemary mayo, piles of ham and melty cheese, two kinds of melty cheese.

 To make the ultimate grilled cheese you cannot be stingy; I mean you are already going big, why would you start using low-fat, no-fat anything.
 Honestly, you should be going that route ….
 EVER.
 I like a grilled cheese that is gooey with cheese and flavor.
 I use a lot of cheese.
 Typically, I just grate some cheese and throw it on; this time I measured just for you.
 I also use butter or leaf lard when cooking my grilled sandwich, it helps to get that golden rich color and crispiness.
 Don’t judge, just go with it.
-Finally, the mayo, you can slather it onto the bread before grilling or do as I do and gently lift each slice and smear it between the melty cheese.
+Finally, the mayo, you can slather onto the bread before grilling or do as I do and gently lift each slice and smear it between the melty cheese.
 Either way is the right way.

 - 1 tablespoon mayo